-Cache Size (amount of fuel in ~ ~ Cache Location (UTM or Lat/Long) Proposed Removal Date
+Cache Size (amount of fuel in litres) Fuel Type Cache Location (UTM or Lat/Long) Container Type/Size Proposed Removal Date

-^{}You must notify the Lands Division of INAC in advance if you intend to cache fuel on Federal Crown Lands in Nunavut!
+You must notify the Lands Division of INAC in advance if you intend to cache fuel on Federal Crown Lands in Nunavut!
 Notification is required within 30 days of establishing the cache.
 You must also apply in advance to the appropriate Regional Inuit Association for permission to cache fuel on Inuit Owned Lands in Nunavut.